Ask AI

 To see the different customizations that can be applied to the Kubernetes agent, you can view the chart's default values:

-helm repo add dagster-cloud https://dagster-io.github.io/helm-user-cloud
+helm repo add dagster-plus https://dagster-io.github.io/helm-user-cloud

 helm repo update

-helm show values dagster-cloud/dagster-cloud-agent
+helm show values dagster-plus/dagster-plus-agent

 You can also view the chart values on ArtifactHub.